mjschultz/django-tastefulpy/docs/index.rst

-Welcome to Tastypie!
+Welcome to Tastefulpy!
 ====================

-Tastypie is a webservice API framework for Django.
+Tastefulpy is a webservice API framework for Django.
 It provides a convenient, yet powerful and highly customizable, abstraction for creating REST-style interfaces.